 Appendix C24: Table indicating the responses to survey question 2 of the MnDOT TIP survey and the MnDOT portion of the 2021-2024 TIP survey.
 This table also includes the APO staff disposition of those comments.

-Out of the XX people who participated in the MnDOT TIP survey, the ranking of the important transportation issues identified were as follows:
+Out of the three people who participated in the MnDOT TIP survey, two people participated in the ranking of the important transportation issues.
+The results are as follows: